U.S. Department of State Seal

 • I-800 approval notification

-• Police clearance (received not later than 2 month before submission application)
+• Police clearance (received no later than two months before submission application)

 • Home study Agency or Social worker License